cirrusflyer275ds/ctx-eor-site/docs/platform.md

 - You define the work
 - You make the final call

-CTX-EOR exists to support your hiring process — not to replace it.
+Hireway exists to support your hiring process — not to replace it.

 ---